by Tracy LeGrand

 For shopping, Bleakley’s favorites include Eden Boutique and Betsy King: A Shoe Boutique.
 ReModernOk has mid-century modern furniture and accessories.

-Crowds gather for the Paseo Arts Festival on Memorial Day weekend and the monthly First Friday Gallery Walk.
+Crowds gather for the Paseo Arts Festival on Labor Day weekend and the monthly First Friday Gallery Walk.

 The Tower Theatre is a concert venue and movie house that was brought back to life recently in the Uptown 23rd district.